sulibao/ansible_docker_docker-compose/README.md

 # ansible+docker+docker-compose

 This document is intended to illustrate the process of quickly deploying multiple Docker + Docker-Compose environments using Ansible containers.
+By following this document, you can complete the installation of the following services:

+- Single or multiple Docker + Docker Compose environments

+- A single Ansible container

 ## Before install